 Which “Street Fighter II” characters are least likely to survive their injuries?

-According to a study published in the Critical Care journal, your blood type could determine how likely you are to survive a serious injury.
+According to a study published in the Critical Care journal, your blood type could actually have an effect on how likely you are to survive a serious injury.
 According to the study, those with type O blood are roughly three times more likely to die from traumatic injuries than those with other blood types.
 This is because type O blood has lower level of an important glycoprotein known as the Von Willebrand factor (VWF), which binds to cells and proteins during blood clot formation, which in turn protects the body from losing more blood.

 So what blood types does each Street Fighter II character have?